 1. The Manufacturer or Seller

-For example, just last year at Provo, Utah’s 2024 Stadium of Fire, an incident involving a cracked fireworks tube injured 27 people.5 Investigators found a manufacturing defect, leading to potential product liability claims, and that type of firework being banned from future events.
+If a firework explodes or misfires due to a design or manufacturing defect, the injured party can sue the manufacturer under Utah product liability law.
+Retailers may also be found at fault if they knowingly sold defective or banned items.4 For example, just last year at Provo, Utah’s 2024 Stadium of Fire, an incident involving a cracked fireworks tube injured 27 people.5 Investigators found a manufacturing defect, leading to potential product liability claims, and that type of firework being banned from future events.

 1. Professional Event Organizers

 Licensed pyrotechnic operators and event hosts must follow strict safety protocols.
 Any public or commercial fireworks show in Utah must be conducted by a licensed display operator.
 Utah’s “Fire Prevention Act” requires that operators acquire a state license through training and proof of competency.6 Additionally, there are special effects fireworks used for concerts or movie sets that require more training.
 All professional shows must follow strict safety standards and comply with state rules, local fire marshal approval, and insurance requirements.
+If the firework vendor violates industry standards and someone is injured, they may be held at fault.
+Vendors who fail to inspect the fireworks, maintain proper launch distances, or ignore weather conditions could expose themselves to liability.7

 Legal Help After a Utah Firework Accident